-Fast forward to today and pack-opening is a lot more exciting, but also a lot more head-scratching at the same time (and no, this is not me yelling at the clouds as I very much enjoy modern cards).
+Pack-opening today is a lot more exciting than the 80s, but also a lot more head-scratching at the same time (and no, this is not me yelling at the clouds as I very much enjoy modern cards).
 Base cards are still base cards, but the introduction of parallels has people chasing “variations” of those base cards more than inserts, because that’s where the value is.

 With Topps, I’m talking the number of different refractors down from base and up to the superfractor, and then of course today’s topic of conversation, Panini and their different “levels.”